AbdikarimMHassan/OverTheWire-Bandit/README.md

 - Password: 4CKMh1JI91bUIZZPXDqGanal4xvAg0JM

-  Bandit Level 9-10
+  **Bandit Level 9-10**

-Level Goal: The password for the next level is stored in the file data.txt in one of the few human-readable strings, beginning with several ‘=’ characters.
+**Level Goal**: The password for the next level is stored in the file data.txt in one of the few human-readable strings, beginning with several ‘=’ characters.

 We used the strings command to extract human-readable text and filtered the result with grep.

-Solution: strings data.txt | grep ===
+- Solution: strings data.txt | grep ===

-Password: truKLdjsbJ5g7yyJ2X2R0o3a5HQJFuLk
+- Password: truKLdjsbJ5g7yyJ2X2R0o3a5HQJFuLk

-Bandit Level 10-11
+**Bandit Level 10-11**

-Level Goal: The password for the next level is stored in the file data.txt, which contains base64 encoded data.
+**Level Goal**: The password for the next level is stored in the file data.txt, which contains base64 encoded data.

 The data was base64 encoded, so we decoded it using the base64 command with the -d option.

-Solution: base64 -d data.txt
+- Solution: base64 -d data.txt

-Password: IFukwKGsFW8MOq3IRFqrxE1hxTNEbUPR
+- Password: IFukwKGsFW8MOq3IRFqrxE1hxTNEbUPR

-Bandit Level 11-12
+**Bandit Level 11-12**

-Level Goal: The password for the next level is stored in the file data.txt, where all lowercase and uppercase letters have been rotated by 13 positions.
+**Level Goal**: The password for the next level is stored in the file data.txt, where all lowercase and uppercase letters have been rotated by 13 positions.

 This is a ROT13 cipher.
 We used the tr command to rotate the letters.

-Solution: cat data.txt | tr A-Za-z N-ZA-Mn-za-m
+- Solution: cat data.txt | tr A-Za-z N-ZA-Mn-za-m

-Password: 5Te8Y4drgCRfCx8ugdwuEX8KFC6k2EUu
+- Password: 5Te8Y4drgCRfCx8ugdwuEX8KFC6k2EUu

-Bandit Level 12-13
+**Bandit Level 12-13**

-Level Goal: The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.
+**Level Goal**: The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.

 We created a working directory in /tmp, reversed the hex with xxd -r, and used file to identify compression types.
 Then, we used a combination of mv, gunzip, bunzip2, and tar to repeatedly decompress the file.

-Solution: Followed multiple decompression steps using xxd, gunzip, bunzip2, and tar
+**Solution:** Followed multiple decompression steps using xxd, gunzip, bunzip2, and tar

-Password: 8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL
+- Password: 8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL

-Bandit Level 13-14
+- Bandit Level 13-14

-Level Goal: The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14.
+- Level Goal: The password for the next level is stored in /etc/bandit_pass/bandit14 and can only be read by user bandit14.

 We were given a private SSH key to log in as bandit14.

-Solution: ssh -i sshkey.private bandit14@localhost
+- Solution: ssh -i sshkey.private bandit14@localhost

-Password: (accessed in session, not printed)
+- Password: (accessed in session, not printed)

-Bandit Level 14-15
+**Bandit Level 14-15**

-Level Goal: The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost.
+**Level Goal**: The password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost.

 We used telnet to connect to the port and entered the current level's password.

-Solution: telnet localhost 30000, then input 4wcYUJFw0k0XLShlDzztnTBHiqxU3b3e
+- Solution: telnet localhost 30000, then input 4wcYUJFw0k0XLShlDzztnTBHiqxU3b3e

-Password: BfMYroe26WYalil77FoDi9qh59eK5xNr
+- Password: BfMYroe26WYalil77FoDi9qh59eK5xNr

-Bandit Level 15-16
+**Bandit Level 15-16**

-Level Goal: The password for the next level can be retrieved by submitting the password of the current level to port 30001 on localhost using SSL encryption.
+**Level Goal:** The password for the next level can be retrieved by submitting the password of the current level to port 30001 on localhost using SSL encryption.

 We used the openssl s_client command to communicate with the SSL port and entered the password.

-Solution: openssl s_client -connect localhost:30001, then input BfMYroe26WYalil77FoDi9qh59eK5xNr
+- Solution: openssl s_client -connect localhost:30001, then input BfMYroe26WYalil77FoDi9qh59eK5xNr

-Password: cluFn7wTiGryunymYOu4RcffSxQluehd
+- Password: cluFn7wTiGryunymYOu4RcffSxQluehd

-Bandit Level 16-17
+**Bandit Level 16-17**

-Level Goal: The credentials for the next level can be retrieved by submitting the password to a port between 31000 and 32000.
+**Level Goal**: The credentials for the next level can be retrieved by submitting the password to a port between 31000 and 32000.
 Only one server will return the next credentials.

 We used nmap to find open ports, then tested each one with openssl s_client.
 One of them returned a private key, which we saved, gave permissions, and used to login.

-Solution:
+- Solution:

 nmap -p 31000-32000 localhost